-Run

-Runs the configuration script by sending the values to the target DPOL.
-The target DPOL can be changed by selecting a different rail from the Channel drop -down menu.
+"Run" runs the configuration script sending the values to the target DPOL.
+The target DPOL can be changed by choosing a different rail in the drop-down in the 'channel' box.

 Naming

 The naming feature allows the default names of Rail A1, Rail A2... and Output 1, Output 2... to be changed.